ivang-coder/neatly/README.md

-# rEXIFier Readme
+# Neatly-Sorted Readme
-rEXIFier is a Shell-written EXIF-based media file processor with sort and deduplication features.
+Neatly-Sorted is a Shell-written EXIF-based media file processor with sort and deduplication features.

 ## Overview
 The script processes media files (i.e. jpg, jpeg, mp4, mpg and mov) and it uses EXIFTOOL to extract "SubSecCreateDate", "CreateDate" and "Model" metadata.
 Depending on the selected options, the processed files are moved to "Destination" location with a chosen directory sturucture.